openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 **Required API functionality:**
 * Webhooks
-* Optionally, these webhooks can be programatically configured, started and stopped.
+* Optionally, these webhooks can be programmatically configured, started and stopped.

 **Sample pseudo-code implementation:**
 TBD